ansible/ansible/docs/docsite/rst/intro_inventory.rst

 Host Variables
 ++++++++++++++

-As alluded to above, it is easy to assign variables to hosts that will be used later in playbooks:
+As described above, it is easy to assign variables to hosts that will be used later in playbooks:

 .. code-block:: ini